 Crochet Dishcloths to Learn New Stitches and Techniques

-Dishcloths are also great for practicing different stitches and stitch combinations.
+Dishcloths are great for beginners because they allow for practicing new stitches and stitch combinations.
 In fact, in my crochet workshops, once I’m done working with students through the Learn to Crochet Series, our first projects are dishcloths.
 I specifically designed these dishcloths to help my students learn new skills and techniques including

 - changing colors